suryanewa/suryanewa/README.md

 # 🌟 About Me

-I'm Surya, a product manager, designer, and systems thinker building AI-first tools that make people feel superhuman.
+I'm Surya, a product manager, designer, and developer building AI-first tools that push paradigms.
 I love working at the intersection of **product, design, and intelligent automation**, crafting systems that reduce friction and feel magical.

 ---